-Cavity and tooth fillings are required because of deterioration of holes left in the tooth due to tooth decay.
-Left unchecked, the decay will continue to spread and damage the tooth.
-During the filling procedure dentists clean away the decay inside the cavity, usually with a drill to prevent further damage.
+Cavity and tooth fillings are required to repair holes left in teeth due to tooth decay.
+Left unchecked, decay will continue to spread and damage the tooth.
+During the filling procedure dentists clean away decay inside of a cavity, usually with a drill to prevent further damage.
 But this doesn’t fix the damage that has already been created, so a filling is necessary.
-The intent of the filling is to replace the part of the tooth that is missing or destroyed by tooth decay.
-The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the toot and prevents further decay from happening.
+Fillings replace the part of the tooth that is missing or destroyed by tooth decay.
+The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the tooth and prevents further decay.

 Sealants give us a tool that can dramatically reduce the number of fillings placed in permanent teeth during critical stages of growth and development.
 On the chewing surface of molars, deep grooves reach into the center of the teeth.
 Under a microscope, these crevices might look like a deep canyon.
 In fact, most of them are narrower than a single toothbrush bristle but wide enough for bacteria to hide.
 It’s easy to see how cavities can form in such a perfect hideout.